-An iOS Push Certificate is required for notification delivery to all iOS apps.
+An iOS Push Certificate or Token is required for push notification delivery to all iOS mobile apps.

 - An iOS mobile app.
 (This is not for websites / web push)